About 64% of corn production goes to animal feed. This is a 3-year average from 2022-2024.

 Agricultural Marketing Resource Center (2022) Ethanol, Iowa State Univ. and USDA. https://www.agmrc.org/renewable-energy/ethanol

 Note: By weight, DDGS makes up a higher percentage of ethanol coproducts.
 A bushel of corn weighing 56 pounds generates about 17 pounds of DDG or DDGS (about 30%).
 But we think that the value of the products is a better index.
-For those that would argue that DDG/DDGS is a by-product and therefore not a generator of usage, we think the opposite may be true.
+For those who would argue that DDG/DDGS is a by-product and therefore not a generator of usage, we think the opposite may be true.
 It seems likely that without the extra value of the animal feed, and additionally without the vast amount of cropland and infrastructure that had already been devoted to growing feed for animals, corn ethanol would never have been viable and is likely still not viable today.
-In 2023, the value of coproducts DDGS and corn oil was about 26% of the total value of processing corn for ethanol. ($1.68 + $.42 / $8.12 = .26)

 Although distiller’s corn oil is used for animal feed, we don’t know how common it is, and have therefore removed the value of the corn oil and only used the value of the DDGs.
 See, U.S. Grains Council, DDGS User Handbook, 4th ed., Chemical Composition and Energy Value of Distillers Corn Oil for Swine and Poultry, p.
 15. [“Distillers Corn Oil is used as a high quality energy source primarily in poultry and swine diets because of its high metabolizable energy (ME) content and relatively low price compared with other feed fats and oils.”]
 Also see, Sampath Jayasinghe (2016) Recent Trends in Ethanol Profitability: The Contribution of Distillers Corn Oil, Iowa Grain Quality Initiative, Iowa State University. [“In addition to the biodiesel market, DCO (Distillers Corn Oil) has become a vegetable fat supplement for the livestock and poultry industry, but it’s hard to estimate how much is used in the animal feeding industry.”]

-This estimate is similar to the latest estimate of 8.3% for “Ethanol – Animal Feed” for 2022 based on “revenue per acre by segment” from: National Corn Growers Association – World of Corn. https://ncga.com/world-of-corn-iframe/#us-corn-revenue
+These figures are similar to an estimate by the National Corn Growers Association at 8.3% for the value of “Ethanol – Animal Feed” for 2022 based on “revenue per acre by segment” from: National Corn Growers Association – World of Corn.